DangTrung1212/historty-quiz/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-- Ensuring robust and consistent state management for all quiz types (MCQ and DungSai)
-- Preparing for a major refactor to unify quiz logic and context
+- Implementing the reward feature.
+- Improving the application's UI and UX.
+- Continuing to address any outstanding bugs.

 ## Recently Completed
 - Fixed state reset and navigation bugs for Đúng/Sai (DungSai) quiz